-We had \$20.2 million in Cash and Cash Equivalents and \$185.3 million in REIT securities as of September 30, 2019.
-We believe that funds generated from operations, mortgages, draws on our unsecured line of credit facility, cash on hand, sale of marketable securities, other bank borrowings, proceeds from the DRIP, proceeds from the Preferred Stock ATM Program, and proceeds from private placements and public offerings of additional common or preferred stock or other securities, will provide sufficient funds to adequately meet our obligations over the next several years.
+We had \$23.5 million in Cash and Cash Equivalents and \$108.8 million in REIT securities as of September 30, 2020.
+We believe that funds generated from operations, mortgages, draws on our unsecured line of credit facility, cash on hand, sale of marketable securities, other bank borrowings, proceeds from the DRIP, proceeds from the Preferred Stock ATM Program, proceeds from the Common Stock ATM Program and proceeds from private placements and public offerings of additional common or preferred stock or other securities, will provide sufficient funds to adequately meet our obligations over the next several years.

 We have a DRIP, in which participants can purchase our stock at a price that is approximately 95% of market value.
-Amounts received in connection with the DRIP (including dividend reinvestments of \$16.9 million, \$12.9 million and \$10.1 million for fiscal years ended 2019, 2018 and 2017, respectively) were \$74.0 million, \$90.0 million and \$91.9 million for fiscal years ended 2019, 2018 and 2017, respectively.
+Amounts received in connection with the DRIP (including dividend reinvestments of \$7.6 million, \$16.9 million and \$12.9 million for fiscal years ended 2020, 2019 and 2018, respectively) were \$26.4 million, \$74.0 million and \$90.0 million for fiscal years ended 2020, 2019 and 2018, respectively.